mikeumus/opentelemetry-swift/README.md

 ## Installation

 This package includes several libraries.
-The `OpenTelemetryApi-mikeumus` library includes protocols and no-op implementations that comprise the OpenTelemetry API following the [specification](https://github.com/open-telemetry/opentelemetry-specification).
+The `OpenTelemetryApi` library includes protocols and no-op implementations that comprise the OpenTelemetry API following the [specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `OpenTelemetrySdk-mikeumus` library is the reference implementation of the API.

-Libraries that produce telemetry data should only depend on `OpenTelemetryApi-mikeumus`, and defer the choice of the SDK to the application developer.
+Libraries that produce telemetry data should only depend on `OpenTelemetryApi`, and defer the choice of the SDK to the application developer.
 Applications may depend on `OpenTelemetrySdk-mikeumus` or another package that implements the API.

 **Please note** that this library is currently in *alpha*, and shouldn't be used in production environments.